aptible/www/src/markdown/legal/terms-of-service.md

 **C. Our trademarks.** Aptible hereby grants you a limited, non-exclusive, royalty-free, non-transferable license, with no right to sub-license, to display the Aptible trademarks for the sole purpose of promoting or advertising that you use the Aptible Services.
 This licenses shall be exercised only in accordance with the current version of our [Trademark Policy].
 You agree that all goodwill generated through your use of the Aptible trademarks shall inure to the benefit of Aptible.

 ### 9. Our Licenses from You
-You hereby grant us a worldwide, non-sublicensable, non-transferable, non-exclusive, terminable, limited license to reproduce, adapt, modify, translate, publish, publicly perform, publicly display, host, store, transfer, modify for the purpose of formatting for display, and distribute any Application and/or data (including Your Content) for the sole purpose of enabling us to provide you with the Services.
+You hereby grant us a worldwide, non-sublicensable, non-transferable, non-exclusive, terminable, limited license to reproduce, adapt, modify, translate, publish, publicly perform, publicly display, host, store, transfer, modify for the purpose of formatting for display, and distribute any Content for the sole purpose of enabling us to provide you with the Services.

 ### 10. Modification of the Services
 You acknowledge and agree that the form and nature of the Services which Aptible provides may change from time to time without prior notice, subject to the terms in Section 5.
 Changes to the form and nature of the Services will be effective with respect to all versions of the Services; examples of changes to the form and nature of the Services include without limitation changes to the [Billing Policy], security patches, added functionality, and other enhancements.